MarcusCFarias/BloodBankManagement/README.md

 - Update storage
 - CSV report from the actual state of storage
 - Global Error handling with middleware
+- Send email when the storage is above minimum

 ## 4. Technologies Used
 - ASP .NET 8